Wellspring Academies: History

-The Academy of the Sierras was founded in California 2004 by Ryan D. Craig, who also served as the school's first Executive Director.
+The Academy of the Sierras was founded in California 2004 by Ryan Craig, who also served as the school's first executive director.
 Aspen invested $6.5 million in the start-up.
 The school's second location in North Carolina was established in 2007.

 Methods

-Wellspring’s focus was on living a healthy lifestyle, with long-term success of its participants presented at international scientific conferences on obesity.
+Wellspring's focus was on living a healthy lifestyle, with long-term success of its participants presented at international scientific conferences on obesity.
 Wellspring claimed that its program, founded on decades of scientific research in obesity, had among "the best documented outcomes of any non-surgical weight loss intervention for any age group.".

 Admissions were ongoing throughout the year, with a minimum 4-month stay.
 Incoming students for the fall semester had the option to participate in a multi-week wilderness program conducted in a location near the campus.